 - V stitch just uses double crochet and chain stitch in combination, and gives you a lacier effect.

 - Half double crochet stitch or HDC is a versatile stitch that is halfway in height between single and double crochet.

 One of the most popular uses of the double stitch is to make granny squares.
 These squares can be made small and joined together in a blanket or crocheted as one large square.
 If you know how to crochet double stitch and chain stitch then you are all set to make squares for your crochet projects!

 How to Double Crochet - In Conclusion

+Now you know how to double crochet.
 So get out there with your yarn and your hook and experiment to see what you can create.
 You will have such a feeling of accomplishment when you have created something, however small.
 And you will build on your skills to make more and more interesting designs!
 Double crochet is your stepping stone to a huge number of other crochet stitches, which will be discussed in due course!

 - Start with a slip knot and chain to your desired length plus 3 extra chains.
 The extra 3 chains are for turning.